OlgaBochkaryova/website/content/cookbook.md

 ## visualization

-**🔧 Web Tool** [iTOL](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13358) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) - is an online tool for the display, annotation and management of phylogenetic trees.
+**🔧 WebTool** [iTOL](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13358) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) - is an online tool for the display, annotation and management of phylogenetic trees.
 Allows to explore your trees directly in the browser and annotate them with various types of data.

 **🔧 Tool** [Gene Graphics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) ([paper](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btx793))- an application that allows for consistent, visually appealing representations of physical gene neighborhoods with minimal effort or expertise.

-**🔧 Web Tool** [Biorender](https://biorender.com/) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) - is a tool to help scientists create and share professional scientific figures.
+**🔧 WebTool** [Biorender](https://biorender.com/) [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) - is a tool to help scientists create and share professional scientific figures.

-**🔧 Web Tool** [Overleaf](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) - a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
+**🔧 WebTool** [Overleaf](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7397055/) - a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
 It partners with a wide range of scientific publishers to provide official journal LaTeX templates, and direct submission links.

 ## datasets